fabriziosalmi/tensorflow-poc/README.md

 - Enhancements in logging and result representation for more in-depth analysis.

 ## Contact
-For any queries or suggestions, please contact [Your Contact Information].
+For any queries or suggestions, just send a PR.